 designers and educators to produce a wide range of decorative and functional objects including lighting and sculpture.
 Emrys concurrently demonstrated, educated and performed glass making at glass institutions including The Corning Museum of Glass, Wheaton Village, and Urban Glass.
 This focus naturally led Emrys towards an interest in interiors, furniture and lighting design and fabrication and in 2007, he co-founded TOKEN, a New York-based design studio that merges contemporary art and industrial design.
 In 2015, Emrys founded TOKENLIGHTS in order to focus his attention directly on lighting and table objects.

 After receiving a BFA in Glass from the Cleveland Institute of Art, Adam Holtzinger moved to Brooklyn, NY to pursue a career in glass blowing.
-Once in NYC, Adam began designing and fabricating work for designers and artists, as well as other glassmakers.
 Since 2003, Adam has taught, lectured and demonstrated glass blowing nationally and internationally at Pilchuck Glass School, Penland School of Crafts, Urban Glass, Brooklyn Glass, Pittsburgh Glass Center, Corning Museum of Glass & GlassLab, University of Wisconsin Stevens Point, NOCA, 141 Penn Studios, Ohio State University, The Cleveland Institute of Art, Osaka Art University in Osaka Japan and Tama Glass School in Tokyo Japan.

 Adam served as head Gaffer for Niche Modern Design from 2003 through August 2014.